netgurru/casestudy-kops-project/README.md

 </html>
 ```

-Make sure to replace `"your-bucket-name"` with your actual S3 bucket name.
-Also, adjust the `S3_REGION` if your bucket is located in a different region.
+Make sure to replace `"your-bucket-name"` with our actual S3 bucket name.
+Also, adjust the `S3_REGION` if our bucket is located in a different region.

-To run the web application, execute the following command in your terminal:
+To run the web application, execute the following command in the terminal:

 ```
 python app.py
 ```

-The application will start, and you can access it in your web browser at `http://localhost:5000`.
+The application will start, and we can access it in our web browser at `http://localhost:5000`.
 You'll see a simple interface with an option to upload a CSV file.

-When you upload a CSV file, it will be processed and the content of each line will be printed to the browser.
-The file will also be uploaded to your S3 bucket, and the S3 Glacier transition will be applied to the uploaded file.
+When we upload a CSV file, it will be processed and the content of each line will be printed to the browser.
+The file will also be uploaded to the S3 bucket, and the S3 Glacier transition will be applied to the uploaded file.

-Remember to have your AWS credentials properly configured on your machine.
-You can use the AWS CLI or set the environment variables (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`) for authentication.
+Remember to have AWS credentials properly configured on the machine.
+We can use the AWS CLI or set the environment variables (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`) for authentication.

-Please note that this is a basic example to get you started.
-You can extend the functionality and improve error handling as needed.